SalTech-Apps/agapemate/README.md

 # Dating App Landing Page

-Welcome to the repository for our Dating App Landing Page.
-This project is built using modern web technologies and tools to create a responsive and interactive landing page.
+Welcome to the repository for AgapeMate App Landing Page.

 ## Table of Contents